EthanTreg/PyTorch-Network-Loader/README.md

 The file is structured as a dictionary containing two sub-dictionaries:
 - `net`: Global network parameters with the following options:
   - `2d`: boolean, if layers that can accept 2D and 1D inputs should assume 2D inputs
+  - `checkpoints`: boolean = False, if checkpoints should be exclusively used, otherwise, the output from every layer will be cached, more user-friendly, but larger memory consumption
   - dictionary, default values for each layer that override the values in `default.py`, the dictionary contains sub-dictionaries named _layer_name_, which contain the parameters found the section [Layer Types](#Layer-Types) with the corresponding layer name